 “E-mail remains a significantly more effective way to acquire customers than social media—nearly 40 times that of Facebook and Twitter combined…That’s because 91 percent of all US consumers still use e-mail daily.”

-Think of it this way: social media is like a cocktail mixer and your email list is an invite only hang with your bffs.
-Socials are great for casting a wide net and seeing who might be interested in being friends, but your email list is where your truest supporters live.
-Social media is still important for showing growth and engagement, but when it comes to income email is still the most vital asset you will build for generating revenue.
+Socials are great for casting a wide net and seeing who might be interested in being friends, but your email list is where your most faithful supporters live.
+Social media is still important for showing growth and engagement, but when it comes to income, email is still the most vital asset you will build to generate revenue.
 You make relationships with fans on your social networks, but you turn those relationships into customers with email.

 And then there is this:

-This makes sense – while it IS important to have healthy social media #s, it is much more important to have direct communication with fans.
-Once you establish this, create an actual rapport with your list; this does not mean blasting out email “newsletters”, this means actual exchanges where you respond to people who react each and every time to your emails.
-You need to take the time to build communications where fans can react, respond to, and answer them!
+Once you establish this, create rapport with your list.
+This does not mean blasting out email “newsletters;” it means actual exchanges where you respond to people who react to your emails every time.
+You need to take the time to build communications where fans can react, respond to, and answer!

 Understanding “Lead Nurturing” Is Crucial

 Before you go ahead and start building a massive email list, make sure you think through what you want to say to new members of your list and how you want to strengthen existing communications.
-This will take time, but it is important.
+This will take time, but it is essential.

 The big picture is you want to take your fans on the journey through your Three Communities from Ambient (not yet on your list), to Engaged (On the list but maybe not yet really engaged), to Super (Fans who buy from you and support you!).